dylanjwolff/dotfiles/README.md

 Reference colors from this in nearly default Manjaro i3 config Use the genzathurarc script to get a PDF viewer rofi automagically uses the correct colors

+Remap capslock to escape using xmodmap and xev